suhasisuryawanshi/Python-app-deployment-on-amazon-linux-ec2/README.md

 ---

 ### Result
 My Python web application is now running on Amazon Linux EC2.
-Using **Uunicorn**, the app stays actie as a production-grade WSGI server accessible over the public IP.
+Using **Gunicorn**, the app stays active as a production-grade WSGI server accessible over the public IP.

 ![alt text](image.png)